 Through this article, we try to draw the attention of Muslim parents and educators to the importance of Islamic calendar as a main factor in connecting our youths and unifying the ummah.

-Similarly, we alone circumvent the Ka’bah calling on our Lord, yet the strength and beauty is that this is a shared human experience with literally millions of fellow pilgrims.
+Similarly, we alone circumvent the Kabah, calling on our Lord, yet the strength and beauty are that this is a shared human experience with literally millions of fellow pilgrims.

 Social & Cultural Connectivity

-The social environment of any people depends on the nature of the shared interactions amongst the people.
+The social environment of any group of people depends on the nature of the shared interactions among them.

-Through the Islamic calendar, Muslims share beliefs, values, knowledge and time – without the instance of necessarily being in the same space.
+Through the Islamic calendar, Muslims share beliefs, values, knowledge, and time without necessarily being in the same space.

-Social acceptance is extremely important to youth not just because they are looking for inclusiveness, but also because youth are seeking a healthy sense of the definition of themselves.
+Social acceptance is extremely important to youth, not just because they are looking for inclusiveness but also because they are seeking a healthy sense of themselves.

-For instance, many youth will connect on the internet to play live role playing games, massive multi-player on-line games like World of War Craft, real time strategy games like Star Craft, first person shooter like Halo or Call of Duty or sports games like Fifa and Madden.
+For instance, many youth will connect to the internet to play live role-playing games, massive multi-player online games like World of Warcraft, real-time strategy games like Starcraft, first-person shooters like Halo or Call of Duty, or sports games like Fifa and Madden.

-The Islamic calendar offers a global shared interaction and connects us as an ummah.
+The Islamic calendar offers global shared interaction and connects us as an ummah.

 Thus, honoring the Hijri calendar is a conviction incumbent upon both parents and educators.

-Our existence as Muslims is connected to the reality of generating a starting point and then appreciating what comes and came after as the ummah of Muhammad (PBUH).
+Our existence as Muslims is connected to the reality of generating a starting point and then appreciating what comes and comes after as the ummah of Muhammad (PBUH).

 Parents & Teachers Have a Role

-As time is linear, we can think of it as rope.
-The fibers are bound and twisted together to produce this instrument that stretches, connects, tightens and holds.
+As time is linear, we can think of it as a rope.
+The fibers are bound and twisted together to produce this instrument that stretches, connects, tightens, and holds.